Did you know?

 Entering the workforce is a key milestone in every young person’s life.
 The rules around how old you have to be to work in BC vary depending on the type of work involved.
 Learn the key laws affecting young people and work.

 What you should know

 “Last week, my son Jeremy told me he had a lead on a job.
-His friend’s older brother works in construction, and he’s offered both of them work.
-Jeremy only just turned 15, and the idea of him working construction makes me nervous.
-I gather the employer needs my permission to hire Jeremy.
-I’ve decided to say yes — I’m proud to see Jeremy enter the workforce at such a young age.”
+His friend’s older brother works for a landscaping company, and he’s offered both of them work.
+Jeremy only just turned 15, so I gather the employer needs my permission to hire him.
+I decided to say yes — I’m proud to see Jeremy enter the workforce at such a young age.”

 – Deborah, Vancouver, BC

 Under BC law, a young person age 16 or older can work in the province without needing anyone’s permission.

 Children age 14 and 15 can work in jobs that qualify as “light work” (see below), as long as they have written consent of a parent or guardian.
 To do a job that isn’t considered light work, they need written consent of a parent or guardian and a permit from the Employment Standards Branch, a provincial government office.
 There are special forms involved, explained below.